Friday, 21 September 2012

 Whenever I talk to someone about facilities or plant maintenance the conversation inevitably changes over to facilities management, which in my mind is a totally different subject.
 This is how I would define the difference between the two;

-Facilities Management - This is the allocation of the output or usage
+Facilities Management - This is the allocation of the output or usage of plant, equipment and services.

-Facilities Maintenance - This is maintaining the health of plant and
+Facilities Maintenance - This is maintaining the health of plant and managing the resources to do this.

 The volume and quality of software solutions available for facilities management is quite staggering and many cross over briefly into the maintenance aspect with help desk and scheduling functions.
 Many managers either assume these solutions are all they need for maintenance or finding very little dedicated maintenance software available use either MS Excel or paper.